-Over the last two weeks, numerous incidents of burglary to motor vehicle and dwelling have occurred within the Village of Skokie.
+Over the past Several weeks, numerous incidents of burglary to motor vehicle and dwelling have occurred within the Village of Skokie.
 Many neighboring communities have also experienced the same upsurge in these types of crime.

 The majority of vehicles or homes burglarized were unlocked and targeted by thieves looking for an easy score.
 The subjects who commit these acts often find their mark by walking the streets at night, pulling on the door handles of vehicles until an unlocked door is found.
 Once inside a car or house, it takes only a matter of seconds for your hard-earned valuables to be taken.
 The most commonly taken items are cash/coins, telephones, sunglasses, prescription medication, and car keys.

 At least seven motor vehicle thefts have occurred as a result of keys that were found in unlocked vehicles.